prajwel/canuvit/README.md

+# **CanUVIT**
-# To check whether a field can be safely observed with UVIT.
+> To check whether a field can be safely observed with UVIT.

 <p align="center">
 <img src="https://i.imgur.com/b0hoB04.png" width="400"/>
 </p>
-You can install the "Can UVIT" Python package using the following command.
+You can install the "CanUVIT" Python package using the following command.

 ```bash
 pip install canuvit